Family members, neighbors and fans plea to save iconic Neyland/Briscoe home, which is scheduled for demolition by the University of Tennessee

 The University of Tennessee has owned the house on Terrace Avenue since 1964, but it has sat vacant for nearly two years.
 UT’s Department of Environmental Health and Safety occupied the house until May 2016, when it relocated the department to East Stadium Hall along Tee Martin Drive.

-UT has set a time frame for the house to be demolished by the end of the spring.
+UT has set a time frame for the house to be demolished soon.

 Tyra Haag, director of media relations for UT, says that “an exact date has not been set to take down 2111 Terrace Ave.” and that “[the university has] been working with the nearby homeowner to address any concerns related to the demolition plans and will continue to communicate plans with them moving forward.”